rlaffers/eslint-plugin-xstate/README.md

 - detect missing initial state for non-parallel state nodes
 - add an option to restrict matchers to the scope of state machine declarations
 - improve event-names to lint `type` values in event objects
+- recommend not using inline implementations of actions, services, guards, activities
+- detect imperative usage of action creators
+- the onDone transition should not be defined on the root node of the machine
+- detect incorrect usage of invoke